lm209/CLD1610/README.md

 1.

-Download the Windows Media Creation Tool and create a bootable USB Drive: https://www.microsoft.com/de-de/software-download/windows11 (not needed if you Download my Release)
+Download the latest Release Package and Extract it

+Create a Windows 11 ISO with the "Media Creation Tool"

+Create a bootable USB Drive with "Rufus"

 Boot it up, Format and delete all Partitions